adiwg/mdEditor-doc/reference/edit-window/metadata/main-panels/description-panel.md

 * <span class="md-element">Short Abstract</span> 1{**type**: markdown text; **default**: empty; **max length**: 300 characters}1 A short description of the main resource contents.

-  The <span class="md-element">Short Abstract</span> is useful for summary pages, lists, and web-pages built by repository and search software.
+  The <span class="md-element">Short Abstract</span> is useful for summary pages, lists, and web pages built by repository and search software.
 The <span class="md-element">Short Abstract</span> should be meaningful, not just the first 300 characters of the full <span class="md-element">Abstract</span>

 * <span class="md-element">Purpose</span> 1{**type**: string; **max length**: none; **default**: empty}1 A summary of the intentions for which the resource was created.